openshift-labs/lab-developing-with-odo/workshop/content/070-creating-new-binary-component.md

  ✓  Building component [3s]
 ```

-Now that you've created the `frontend` component for the application and pushed it to your OpenShift cluster, let's look at how you can access the application frontend.
-But before we do that, it's time to do a little break to introduce you better to odo configuration.
+At this point, the application is running as a container in the cluster.
+Before we move on to the database and frontend components, let's take a closer look at the types of configuration options odo provides.